A look into the problematic trend of breeding and buying abnormally small dogs.

 Relatedly, many irresponsible breeders will claim their dogs are “teacup sized” so they’re able to attach a higher price tag to their puppies.
 For example, the standard size for a Maltese is 4 to 7 pounds and most of the breeders recognized on Good Dog will have Maltese around that size.
 With any litter, there will be variation in sizes and you can definitely talk with your breeder about finding a puppy on the smaller side.

-The term teacup is unfortunately used primarily by puppy mills and pet shops.
-They will advertise dogs that are typically smaller than are considered healthy or standard size but will charge more by advertising them as “teacup”.
+The term teacup is unfortunately used as a misleading and unethical marketing tool.
+Irresponsible sources will advertise dogs that are typically smaller than are considered healthy or standard size and will charge more by advertising them as “teacup”.
 These kinds of operations can be difficult to identify — especially if you’re looking for a dog online.
 This is why it’s essential to know that almost every breeder or pet store claiming to have “teacup sized” dogs is most likely an unethical breeder or attempting to scam customers into thinking a standard size dog is in fact a "teacup."

 Breeding for size or look instead of choosing the healthiest dogs is problematic and will consistently result in a myriad of health problems for the puppies.
 Although it might seem desirable to have such a tiny dog, seeking out teacup puppies from an irresponsible source supports unethical breeding practices and sustains the hereditary and non-hereditary health issues many of these dogs will face for their lifetimes.